Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Quantum State Diffusion and a Stochastic Lindblad Equation

 \subsection{Open Quantum Systems and the Kraus Operator Formalism}

 Open quantum systems are ubiquitous since most systems can be found interacting with their environment.
 The complexity of this interaction as well as uncertainty in the initial state of the environment mean that an element of randomness enters into the description of the environment's influence on a quantum system.
-This motivates a description of the open quantum system using a randomly evolving (reduced) density matrix, whose motion mimics that of a Brownian particle diffusing across a phase space.
+This motivates a description of the open quantum system using a randomly evolving (reduced) density matrix.

-In order to develop these ideas, consider the commonly used evolution of the density matrix $\rho(t)$ defined through the action of the super-operator $S[\rho]$.
-Such a map between states of the quantum system must preserve the unit trace and positivity for the quantum state to be considered physically meaningful \citep{breuer2007}.
-The action of such a super-operator on $\rho$ can be expressed as
+In order to develop these ideas, consider the commonly used evolution of the density matrix $\rho(t)$ defined through the action of the super-operator $S$ in a time interval $dt$.
+Such a mapping of states of the quantum system must preserve the unit trace and positivity for the quantum state to be considered physically meaningful \citep{breuer2007}.
+The action of the super-operator on $\rho$ can be expressed as

-The Kraus operators $M_{k}$ represent all possible transitions brought about by the system dynamics together with system-environment interactions.
-The Kraus operators can in principle be derived from terms in the Hamiltonian.
-In order to be trace preserving, they must satisfy the completeness relation $\sum_{k}M_{k}^{\dagger}M_{k}=\mathbb{I}$.